artylightman/ppi_docking/README.md

 **Huang S-Y, Zou X. An iterative knowledge-based scoring function for protein-protein recognition.
 Proteins 2008;72:557-579.**

-HDOCK ab initio (template-free) protocol is used in this work for protein-protein docking (model generation and scoring)
+HDOCK ab initio (template-free) protocol is used in this work for protein-protein docking (model generation)

 ## Rosetta Dock